haifengl/smile/README.md

 ```
 to enter the shell, which is based on Scala interpreter.
 So you can run any valid Scala expressions in the shell.
 In the simplest case, you can use it as a calculator.
 Besides, all high-level Smile operators are predefined
 in the shell.
-Be default, the shell uses up to 4GB memory.
+By default, the shell uses up to 4GB memory.
 If you need more memory to handle large data,
 use the option `-J-Xmx`.
 For example,

 ```
     ./bin/smile -J-Xmx8192M
 ```
 You can also modify the configuration file `./conf/application.ini` for the memory and other JVM settings.
-For detailed helps, checkout the [project website](http://haifengl.github.io/smile/).
+For detailed help, checkout the [project website](http://haifengl.github.io/smile/).

 Smile implements the following major machine learning algorithms: